Breaking Barriers: Moses’ Journey to Confidence and Friendship at Kupenda’s Running Club

 by Veronicah Kuria

-Through Kuhenza’s Inclusive Youth Running Club, Moses had an opportunity to interact with students who do not have disabilities.
-He learned that all people are created in the image of God and everyone has different abilities.
-Moses began participating in the clubs physical activities.
-He said this felt like a dream as he had been excluded from these types of activities his whole life.
-He was also encouraged by the coaches and he developed confidence about his ability to participate in the activities.
-He realized that when one is given an opportunity he can realize his potential and that brought him joy.
+Through Kupenda’s Inclusive Running Club, Moses had the opportunity to interact with students without disabilities.
+He learned that all people are created in the image of God and that everyone has different abilities.
+Moses began participating in the club’s physical activities, which he said felt like a dream after being excluded from these types of activities his whole life.
+Encouraged by the coaches, he developed confidence about his ability to participate.
+He realized that when someone is given an opportunity, they can realize their potential, and this brought him great joy.

-Moses also learned that person-first language should be used when talking about someone with a disability.
-For example, calling someone a “person with a physical disability” instead of a “physically disabled person.”
-This made him happy as it meant that the other children stopped describing him by his disability, but instead, began to use language that reflects his dignity.
+Moses also learned the importance of using person-first language when talking about someone with a disability–for example, saying “a person with a physical disability” instead of “a physically disabled person.”
+This made him happy, as the other children stopped describing him by his disability and instead began using language that reflects his dignity by recognizing him as a person first.

 About the Authors